byq77/husarion-docs-dev/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 -   <div>l<sub>1</sub> - distance between robot centre and front/rear wheels</div>
 -   <div>l<sub>2</sub> - distance between robot left and right wheels</div>

 Our mobile robot has constraints.
 It can only move in `x-y` plane and it has 3 DOF (degrees of freedom).
 However not all of DOFs are controllable which means robot cannot move in every direction of its local axes (e.g. it cannot move sideways).
 Such drive system is called **non-holonomic**.
 When amount of controllable DOFs is equal to total DOFs then a robot can be called **holonomic**.
-To achive that some mobile robots are built using Omni or Mecanum wheels and thanks to vectoring movement thay can change position without changing their heading (orientation).
+To achieve that some mobile robots are built using Omni or Mecanum wheels and thanks to vectoring movement thay can change position without changing their heading (orientation).

 ### Forward Kinematics task ###